 Awards and Nominations

-- Golden Globes: Nominated for Best Supporting Actor (Michael Clarke Duncan)
+- Best Supporting Actor (Michael Clarke Duncan)

 Behind the Scenes Insights